Stream Load

 -XPUT http://<fe_ip>:<fe_http_port>/api/testdb/test_streamload/_stream_load

-When the JSON data is more complex and cannot correspond one-to-one with the column names in the table, or there are extra columns, you can use the jsonpaths parameter to complete the column name mapping and perform data matching import.
-For example, with the following data:
+When JSON data is complex and cannot correspond one-to-one with the column names in the table, or when there are extra columns, you can specify the jsonpaths parameter to perform column name mapping for matching imports.
+For example, given the following data:

 [